Printer friendly version of the 2023-24 High School Code of Conduct

 - Removal from Class

-A classroom teacher may remove a disruptive student from class for up to three class sessions.
+A classroom teacher may remove a disruptive student from class for one class session.
 The removal from class applies only to the class from which the student was removed.
 Students who are removed from class must report to the office immediately.

 - Alternative Consequence / Social Suspension